What’s the difference between a cure and a treatment? One implies certainty, the other is a process.

 It helps to understand that medical conditions or injuries are multifactorial – often affecting multiple parts of the body.
 Some clinical treatment options bring uncertainty and no guarantee the condition will go away.

 Your health writing should not be an all or nothing guide to medicine.
-Rather, it needs to help inform and improve healthy literacy so that patients and doctors can make better decisions.
+Rather, it needs to help inform and improve health literacy so that patients and doctors can make better decisions.

 Ultimately, it’s the relationship between the doctor and patient that directs clinical outcomes.